-Writing efficient and informative RFIs is essential in ensuring a successful construction project.
+Commercial projects average hundreds of request for information (RFIs), making it essential that project stakeholders maintain an efficient RFI process in the field.
+Additionally, it is essential that project stakeholders incorporate best practices to ensure contractors write well-written RFIs and hold them to the same RFI process standards.
 When you are working on projects with various different professionals, it is important that managers and contractors work together in order to mitigate negative impacts and risks.

-Below we will look at 10 helpful tips for managing and handling RFIs within the field of construction.
+Below we will look at 10 helpful tips for developing your RFI process in the field to manage and handle RFIs.

 Encourage discussions during regularly scheduled site meetings